NiGuangOwO/Triggernometry/readme.md

 |`.heading` |`.h`|

 ## Actions
-### Fixed a bug in the list method `Insert`:
+### Fixed a bug in the list method `Insert` and table variable `Resize`:
-The original code inserted `null` as placeholders when the given index is longer than the length of the list (should use new `VariableScalar` instead).
+The original code for list variable inserted `null` directly as placeholders when the given index is longer than the length of the list (should use new `VariableScalar` instead).
 The parser could not get these null values in expressions; it also caused the list could not be double-clicked to view in the variable viewer (showing error from ACT).
+Similarly, the code for table variable appended empty rows with each grid as `null`:
+`vtr.Values.AddRange(new Variable[newWidth]);`
+`Rows[i].Values.AddRange(new Variable[newWidth - Rows[i].Values.Count]);`

 ### Fixed a bug in the list method `Set`:
 The original code inserted 1 less empty `VariableScalar` into the list as placeholders.
-It caused the program trying to set the value at the given `index` into the list with the length `index - 1` and failed.
+It caused the program trying to set the value at the given `index` into the list with the length `index - 1` and failed, resulted in an appended list just without the value to be set.

 ### Fixed a bug in the list method `Split`:
 The original code did not respect the persistent options of the source / target variables.